 A Brief History

-Digging deeper, we find Japan reeling from numerous defeats, with American forces having taken island bases within range of Japan for their (at the time) giant B-29 bombers.
+Digging deeper, we find Japan reeling from numerous defeats, with American forces having taken island bases within range of Japan for their giant B-29 bombers, the largest and most technically advanced American bombers of World War II.

 Previous bombing missions against mainland Japan from high altitude with conventional bombs had produced disappointing results.
 General Curtis LeMay ordered that the massive bombers be stripped of most of their heavy defensive armament and fly at low altitude, both factors which saved fuel and allowed more tons of bombs to be carried.
 Raids would be mounted at night to make interception difficult, and although that would necessarily hurt visibility for the bomber crews, accuracy would be enhanced by the low level flight.

 The other critical decision was to equip the bombers with mostly incendiary bombs, hundreds of small firebombs instead of a few large conventional explosives.
-The construction of Japanese cities was largely of wood with many interior walls made of a type of paper.
+The construction of Japanese cities was largely of wood with many interior walls made of a type of paper, and those highly flammable cities became the targets of American bombers instead of individual factories or other pinpoint targets.
+World War II bombers found it far easier to carpet bomb entire cities instead of trying in vain to hit a much smaller target.

 These techniques proved fiendishly successful, and in the first such raid a square mile of the capital city of Tokyo was burned to the ground.
 On the night of March 9-10, 1945 the massive number of planes combined with dry and windy conditions spelled disaster for Tokyo.

-Is bombing civilians and causing massive loss of civilian life and property moral?
-Should it be allowed, or should it be considered a war crime.
-Tell us your opinion in the comments section!
+Question for students (and subscribers): Is bombing civilians and causing massive loss of civilian life and property moral?
+Should it be allowed, or should it be considered a war crime?
+Tell us your opinion in the comments section below this article.

 For more information, please see…